leonardothibes/puppet-zf/README.md

 A Puppet module that installs Zend Framework 1.x.x.

 ## Sample Usage
-Install zf and use the provided configuration defaults
+Install zf and use the provided configuration defaults:
 ```puppet
 node default {
 	class {'zf':}